TravelSizedLions/kleptool-package-manager/README.md

 #### Construction

 To start, our hypothetical heuristic $h(x)$ must produce values we can constrain to be monotonic and admissible.
 Candidate constraint filters for such a function include activation functions familiar to the machine learning community such as

 - $tanh(h)$
 - $\sigma(h)$
 - $clamp(h, 0, 1)$

+To guarantee our network's monotonicity, we'll employ the following strategies in our network:
+- Predictions are used to weight the edge distance function, which is already monotonic.
+- Our weight initialization will be pulled from a uniform distribution scaled to the range of [0, 0.1]
+- all activations in the network will be monotonic.
+Specifically, hidden layers will use a ReLU activation function.

+To enforce admissability:
+- Our loss function must factor in a severe penalty for overestimation
+- Training samples will be enriched by scaling the true cost down, making the target prediction cost lower than the true cost by definition.

 However, for the sake of making the heuristic adaptive and tunable, there are some additional considerations: